Geu-Pro2023/air_quality_forecasting/README.md

 Format predictions as per sample_submission.csv and submit to the Kaggle competition

 ## **Key Findings**
-i. **Data Preprocessing:** Handling missing values and normalizing features significantly improved model performance.
+1. **Data Preprocessing:** Handling missing values and normalizing features significantly improved model performance.

-ii. **Model Selection:** LSTMs outperformed vanilla RNNs due to their ability to capture long-term dependencies.
+2. **Model Selection:** LSTMs outperformed vanilla RNNs due to their ability to capture long-term dependencies.

-iii. **Regularization:** Dropout and L2 regularization mitigated overfitting.
+3. **Regularization:** Dropout and L2 regularization mitigated overfitting.

 ## **Contributors**
-Name: Geu Aguto Garang Bior
+**Name:** Geu Aguto Garang Bior **GitHub:** Geu-Pro2023
-GitHub: Geu-Pro2023
-Open to collaborations!
-Fork the repository and submit pull requests.

 ## **License**
 This project is licensed under the MIT License.
 See LICENSE for details.